-I used to love going to outdoor shops and specialist travel stores but over time I have realised that they are just really over-priced and you can get the same thing with just as good quality for a fraction of the price.
+I used to love going to outdoor and travel shops.
+I have since realized that most of the time you can get the same thing in local markets for a fraction of the price.

 You can check out my full packing list here.

 If I am going to do online shopping then Amazon is my go to.
 Countries without Amazon usually have their own version, e.g., Taobao in China.

 I am a big fan of barefoot / minimalist shoes.
 Unfortunately, no matter how hard I look these are something I can not find in the street markets.